SysKitTeam/docs-point/governance-and-automation/automated-workflows/set-up-automated-workflows.md

 * [Resolve Orphaned Resources policy violation](orphaned-resources.md)

 ## Guest Users Expiration Policy
-With SysKit Point, you can **enable a tenant-wide policy** that will **require Guest User Access validation periodically or when SysKit Point detects that a guest user is inactive**.
+With Syskit Point, you can **enable a tenant-wide policy** that will **require Guest User Access validation periodically or when Syskit Point detects that a guest user is inactive**.

 In this article, you can **find information on how to enable the policy**, along with detailed **descriptions of all policy options.**